 For the best sleep possible we should give our metabolism a break during the night:

 - Avoid foods that are difficult to digest before going to bed like for example high-fat or protein-rich foods, such as deep fried foods and red meat.

 - Strong spices make sleeping through more difficult as well.

-- Nicotine, caffeine and alcohol has a stimulating effect that can take several hours to wear off.
-If you want to have a glass of wine or a coffee best to have it a few hours before going to bed.
+- Nicotine, caffeine and alcohol have a stimulating effect that can take several hours to wear off.
+If you want to have a glass of wine or a coffee, it is best to have it a few hours before going to bed.